-With the expansion of community-based HIV voluntary testing service, non-governmental organisations were playing a more significant role in the understanding the HIV epidemiology in hard-to-reach populations.
-The testing and behavioural statistics of a non-governmental organisation testing programme were added to the report this year.
+With the expansion of community-based HIV voluntary testing service, non-governmental organisations were playing a more significant role in understanding the HIV epidemiology in hard-to-reach populations.
+Through their service networks, many non-governmental organisations are contributing to the conduct of seroprevalence and behavioural surveys and data collection in different targeted populations.